 - Paper scraps (from packaging, brown paper bags, newspaper, etc…)

 I whipped up a batch of salt dough for the main star (and “glue”) for this project.
-We used Brainy Beginnings Network’s salt dough recipe and it worked perfect.
+We used this dough recipe.
 Nice and soft and perfect for molding with our materials.

 We started by making a simple pinch pot…just push your thumb into a ball of dough and gently pinch around the sides to form walls.